thatojadezweni/thatojadezweni/README.md

 <a href="mailto:thatojadezweni@gmail.com"><img src="https://cdn.worldvectorlogo.com/logos/official-gmail-icon-2020-.svg" title="Gmail" alt="Gmail Account" width="25"/></a>&emsp;

 I am a third year BSc Computer Science student at the University of Pretoria who's aspiring to become a **backend engineer**.
-I have a keenness to explore and learn about new technologies and as well further my knowledge within the field.
+I have a keenness to explore and learn about new technologies and as well I'm excited to further my knowledge within the field.

 ___